nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example 1**

-Let's say you want to search for all appointments with any fields containing 'ptm'.
+Let's say you want to search for all appointments with any fields containing 'psg'.
 You can follow the steps below to do so.

 Steps:
-1. Type `findAppt ptm` in the *Command Box*.
+1. Type `findAppt psg` in the *Command Box*.
 2. Press Enter to execute.

 Outcome: